-A well-connected and robust pedestrian network supports residents, employees, and visitors as they walk or use an assisted mobility device in and around Yakima.
+Everyone is a pedestrian.
+Residents and visitors walk to meet their daily needs, improve their health, and connect with the community and destinations.
+A well-connected and robust pedestrian network supports people walking or using an assisted mobility device in and around Yakima, providing not only equitable access and opportunity to the city but also improving the quality of life in the city.
 Elements of the network include sidewalks, trails, curb ramps, road crossings, park paths, and more to help people get around.